Radon95/bup/README.md

 bup runs on all modern browsers, as well as Edge 12+, IE9+, Smart TVs, and Safari.
 In short: Any device sold in the last decade should work.

-## Download

-You can also download the current build as a zip file at [https://aufschlagwechsel.de/bup.zip](https://aufschlagwechsel.de/bup.zip) .

-## Support & Questions

-If you have any suggestions, questions, or bug reports, either [create an issue](https://github.com/phihag/bup/issues/new) or contact me at [phihag@phihag.de](mailto:phihag@phihag.de).